SakshiSalot/EcoSphere-Coordinated_AI_Interview_Panel/README.md

 ## Build disclosure

-Built from scratch between **31 August and 6 September 2026** for the EchoSphere Hackathon.
+Built from scratch for the
+EchoSphere Hackathon.
 See the commit history.
 Team Lumina: Harsh Raj (lead), Sakshi Salot.